- Amo escuchar música!

 I can say that music is present in my family in some way.
 My dad used to play guitar, and he was pretty good at it.
 That’s the case if we consider “good” as being able to pick up girls with it.
 I’m just kidding, I love you dad.

 Either way, growing up I wasn’t really a big fan of music.
-I considered it a part of existence -as much as architecture, as painting, as literature- although I can say that maybe I considered it as even less, and it’s not surprising seeing for just a minute what music has become in modernity.
-Newer generations will consider music as a product, as a little expression of certain culture perhaps, but more importantly, as nothing transcendant.
+I considered it a part of existence -as much as architecture, as painting, as literature- although I can say that maybe I considered it as even less, and it’s not surprising seeing for just a minute what music has evolved.
+Newer generations will consider music as a product, as a little expression of a certain culture perhaps, but more importantly, as nothing transcendant as it was the norm in the past.

-It wasn’t until some years ago, perhaps 3 or 4, that I got really interested to it, although it was something really gradual.
+It wasn’t until some years ago, perhaps 3 or 4, that I got really interested into it, although it was something really gradual.

-Petit à petit, comme vous can say, I started listening to some Vivaldi pieces.
+Petit à petit, I started listening to some Vivaldi pieces.
 I remember pretty well that I got obsessed with this, and perhaps that little circle of fifths changed my life as a little butterfly effect.
 I used to listen to that movement in a loop for hours, and eventually moved on to some other pieces, like this one concerto that I love.

 Liszt